 It is the University of Toronto's goal to create a community that is inclusive of all persons and treats all members of the community in an equitable manner.
 In creating such a community, the University aims to foster a climate of understanding and mutual respect for the dignity and worth of all persons.
-Please see the University of Toronto Governing Council "Statement of Commitment Regarding Persons with Disabilities" at http://www.governingcouncil.utoronto.ca/Assets/Governing+Council+Digital+Assets/Policies/PDF/ppn ov012004.pdf.
+Please see the University of Toronto Governing Council "Statement of Commitment Regarding Persons with Disabilities" at https://governingcouncil.utoronto.ca/secretariat/policies/disabilities-statement-commitmentregarding-persons-february-25-2021.